Solomonc0/41189-Reflective-Portfolio/Week2.md

 to the best of my ability.

 ### What theory proved to be useful and why?
 What have I learnt from this?
-In refleccting upon REDCAPE, it was useful to observe all the different reasons for implementing a model.
+In reflecting upon REDCAPE, it was useful to observe all the different reasons for implementing a model.
 I learnt there are multiple reasons to implement a model rather than for the sole use of explaining a difficult concept.